marksgraham/DW-POSSUM/README.md

 ### Computational requirements

 * generateFileStructure.py is fairly memory hungry - it may require up to 12GB RAM.
 * runPossum.py is where the meat of the simulation happens, and is very CPU intensive.
 Under the hood, it calls the FSL command possumX.
 For large simulations (i.e. anything more than a few slices of the brain) I recommend running this on a cluster environment that has been set up for automatic self-submission of FSL jobs (more information [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/SGE%20submission%20FAQ)).
 This will automatically divide each simulation into a number of jobs (the number can be set using the --num_processors flag), submit each to the cluster and handle recombination into the final image volume.
+On local systems you can easily get POSSUM to take advantage of multiple cores using [this](https://github.com/neurolabusc/fsl_sub) - make sure you set the --num_processors flag equal to the number of available cores.

 ### References